 The term special-purpose entity has become well known in recent years because of the egregious abuse of these entities by companies such as Enron.
 A special-purpose entity (SPE) is, in general, a financing vehicle that is not a substantive operating entity, usually one created for a single specified purpose.
 An SPE may be in the form of a corporation, trust, or partnership.
-Enron, one of the world's largest companies prior to its collapse in 2001, established many SPEs, at least some of which were intended to manipulate financial reporting.
+Enron Corp., one of the world's largest companies prior to its collapse in 2001, established many SPEs, at least some of which were intended to manipulate financial reporting.
 Some of Enron's SPEs apparently were created primarily to hide debt, and others were used to create fictional transactions or to convert borrowings into reported revenues.
-The FASB has since clarified the rules around the accounting for SPEs to avoid this issue.